YouTube TV vs. Sling TV - Which Should You Choose?

 Both services offer NFL Network.

-Sling TV allows users to bolster their sports coverage with the Sports Extra package ($11-$15/month) with channels like beIN Sports, Campus Insiders, ESPN Bases Loaded, ESPN Buzzer Beater, ESPN Goal Line, ESPNEWS, Fox Sports 2, Golf Channel, MLB Network, MLB Network Strike Zone, Motorsport TV, NBA TV, NFL RedZone, NHL Network, Olympic Channel, Outside Television, SEC Network+, Stadium Plus, and Tennis Channel.
+Sling TV allows users to bolster their sports coverage with the Sports Extra package ($11-$15/month) with channels like beIN Sports, Campus Insiders, ESPN Bases Loaded, ESPN Buzzer Beater, ESPN Goal Line, ESPNEWS, Fox Sports 2, Golf Channel, MLB Network, MLB Network Strike Zone, Motorsport TV, NBA TV, NFL RedZone, NHL Network, Outside Television, SEC Network+, Stadium Plus, and Tennis Channel.
 The channels you receive in this add-on depend on whether you subscribe to Sling Orange, Sling Blue, or the combo.